 \subsection{Characterizing the Geometry of Concept Vectors}

-\looseness=-1 We further characterize the geometry of concept vectors (\Cref{figure:geometry-panel}).
-PCA of 500 L2-normalized concept vectors reveals that PC1 (18.4\% variance) aligns with $d_{\Delta\mu}$ ($\cos = 0.97$) and is nearly orthogonal to the refusal direction ($\cos = -0.09$) (\hyperref[figure:geometry-panel]{\Cref{figure:geometry-panel}a}). $d_{\Delta\mu}$ is only moderately aligned with the ridge direction ($\cos = 0.39$), meaning these two directions capture complementary structure.
-Logit lens on $d_{\Delta\mu}$ shows positive loading on tokens ``facts'' and ``knowledge'', and negative loading on tokens ``confused'' and ``ambiguous'', suggesting it encodes a factual-concrete vs. uncertain-referential axis (\hyperref[figure:geometry-panel]{\Cref{figure:geometry-panel}b}).
-Projection onto $d_{\Delta\mu}$ also correlates with concept verbalizability\footnote{We define verbalizability as the maximum logit obtained by projecting the concept vector onto the unembedding vectors corresponding to single-token representations of the concept: $\max_t \, v_c \cdot W_U[t]$ (e.g., $t = \texttt{bread}$).} (Spearman $\rho = 0.605$), indicating that concepts more easily decoded from the steering perturbation tend to be more readily detectable.
+We further characterize the geometry of concept vectors (\Cref{figure:geometry-panel}).
+Given that refusal ablation increases detection rates (\S\ref{subsec:post-training}), we ask whether the mean-difference direction simply aligns with the refusal direction.
+However, PCA of 500 L2-normalized concept vectors reveals that PC1 (18.4\% of the variance) aligns with $d_{\Delta\mu}$ ($\cos = 0.97$) but is nearly orthogonal to the refusal direction ($\cos = -0.09$) (\hyperref[figure:geometry-panel]{\Cref{figure:geometry-panel}a}).
+Logit lens on $d_{\Delta\mu}$ shows positive loading on tokens ``facts'' and ``knowledge'', and negative loading on tokens ``confused'' and ``ambiguous'', suggesting that the mean direction captures something like confidence, or the distinction between factual knowledge and fuzzy uncertainty (\hyperref[figure:geometry-panel]{\Cref{figure:geometry-panel}b}).
+Projection onto $d_{\Delta\mu}$ also correlates with concept verbalizability\footnote{We define verbalizability as the maximum logit obtained by projecting the concept vector onto the unembedding vectors for single-token casing and spacing variants of the concept name: $\max_t \, v_c \cdot W_U[t]$ (e.g., for the concept \texttt{Bread}, $t \in \{\text{``Bread'', ``bread'', `` Bread'', `` bread''}\}$).} (Spearman $\rho = 0.605$).
 We provide additional analysis and causal validation of $d_{\Delta\mu}$ in \Cref{appendix-section:mean-difference}.